axelholmqvist/humanoid-touch-classification/README.md

 - Balanced wights

 ## Parts of system explained
+### First of all...
+...I just want to say that the code is not very neat written, but it does its job.
+The focus of this project has **not** been on the code.

 ### "Global parameters"
 `N_SAMPLES` indicates the amount of samples used in order to represent a touch.
 Value used was 100.
 `N_ELECTRODES` indicates the amount of areas used in each sample.
 Value used was 12.